Estimating the Value of Evidence-Based Decision Making: The value of EBDM

 \subsection{Setup}

-Consider the problem of a decision maker who has to choose whether to adopt a particular policy on a population of units.
-The per-unit payoff of the policy, $\tau$, follows a distribution with probability density function $f_\tau(\cdot)$ and mean $\mu$.
-We assume that the agent has risk-neutral preferences.
-As a result, in the absence of additional information, the agent launches the policy as long as the expected payoff from launching is positive,
+Consider the problem of a risk-neutral decision maker tasked with choosing whether to adopt a particular policy for a population of units.
+The \emph{ex ante} unknown per-unit payoff of the policy, $\tau$, follows a distribution with known probability density function $f_\tau(\cdot)$ and mean $\mu=E[\tau]$.
+In an organization where teams generate new ideas for policies or interventions, $f_\tau(\cdot)$ can be thought of as the distribution of the quality of those ideas.
+For retrospective estimation tasks, we take this distribution as fixed.
+However, organizations can shift it, for example, by prioritizing high-risk projects with substantial upside, protecting agents from failure, or allocating resources to exploratory projects.